This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 Docker image

-By default, we use a pre-built Docker image mr3project/hivemr3:1.2
+We use a pre-built Docker image

 If the user wants to use a different Docker image,

-check the environment variable DOCKER_HIVE_IMG
+check the environment variables DOCKER_HIVE_IMG

 in env.sh